Solving the Mystery: Why Your ATV Battery Will Not Hold A Charge

 Another reason your battery won’t hold a charge could be due to a parasitic drain in your bike.
 Newer bikes have a ton of electronics that could possibly drain your machine when not in use.
 Click here to learn more about parasitic drains.

-Diagnosing the Issue with Your ATV Battery
+Diagnosing the Issue with Your ATV Battery Voltage

 To accurately diagnose your ATV battery issue: